gravitypersists/fancy-fetch/README.md

 ```

 The only thing special about this helper is that it provides a `success` and `error` callback.
 All other options are passed along to isomorphic-fetch, which is another wrapper around github's polyfill for whatwg spec of fetch.

+## Compile

+`npm run compile`

+For now, let's keep the compiled builds in the project until we get a npm prepublish.